FAQ — Find Your Detail

 How does the site handle Korean and English?

-Default locale is English; Korean is surfaced on every page via three layers on a single canonical URL: (1) Schema.org JSON-LD `alternateName` for Korean product/brand names + multilingual `description` ([{@language: en/ko, @value}] arrays) on every Product and Brand entity, (2) a `<section lang="ko">` Korean variant inside the page `<noscript>` carrying Korean key features and usage instructions, (3) Korean markdown mirrors at `/ko/llms.txt`, `/ko/llms-full.txt`, and `/ko/products/<brand>/<slug>.md` for LLM-friendly Korean indexing.
-There is no separate `/ko/<page>` HTML route — each canonical URL is the single source of truth in both languages.
+Default locale is English; Korean is surfaced on every page via three layers on a single canonical URL: (1) Schema.org JSON-LD `alternateName` for Korean product/brand names + multilingual `description` ([{@language: en/ko, @value}] arrays) on every Product and Brand entity, (2) a `<section lang="ko">` Korean variant inside the page `<noscript>` carrying Korean key features and usage instructions, (3) Korean markdown mirrors at `/ko/llms.txt` and `/ko/products/<brand>/<slug>.md` for LLM-friendly Korean indexing.
+Dedicated Korean HTML pages also exist at `/ko/<path>` (e.g. `/ko/products/<brand>/<slug>`, `/ko/brands/<slug>`), linked to their English originals by reciprocal hreflang and each self-canonical.
 The chrome retranslates instantly when the language preference changes; product copy is bilingual where the source data permits.
 Chinese (zh) is in the language picker for UI strings only — product copy is not yet translated to Chinese.

 Is there a mobile app?